Aftaab99/Text2SpeechService/README.md

 ## Text to Speech Service
-A text-to-speech service implementation with predictive,dynamic load balancing
+A text-to-speech service implementation with predictive, dynamic load balancing

 **- Under development -**